rm-hull/luma.oled/doc/python-usage.rst

 garbage collected.

 .. note::
-   Any of the standard :mod:`PIL.ImageColor` color formats may be used, but since the OLED is monochrome, only the HTML color names ``"black"`` and ``"white"`` values should really be used.
+   Any of the standard :mod:`PIL.ImageColor` color formats may be used, but since the SSD1306 and SH1106 OLEDs are monochrome, only the HTML color names ``"black"`` and ``"white"`` values should really be used; in fact, any value *other* than black is treated as white.

+   There is no such constraint on the SSD1331 OLED which features 16-bit RGB colors.

 Examples
 ^^^^^^^^